guillaume-azarias/Human-Activity-Prediction/README.md

 - The resident section shows the contact details, summary of data analysis and data illustration.

 Below are shown simulated cases, where two residents exhibited a usual and unual activity, respectively.

 ![Usual Activity](Usual_Activity.png)

 ![Unusual Activity](Unusual_Activity.png)

 *How does it work ?*

 Ederly peoples tend to exhibit the same routine over days and weekdays.
-Waking up, going out for a walk or nightly bathroom breaks occur at the same time of the day and the week.
-Therefore, processing the data from previous days allows to predict expected behavior of a resident (eg presence in a room from the CO2 concentration data) and anomalies can be detected by comparing the predicted behavior with measured data.
+Waking up, going out for a walk or nightly bathroom breaks occur generally at the same time of the day and the week.
+Therefore, processing the data from previous days allows for predicting the expected behavior of a resident (eg presence in a room from the CO2 concentration data) and anomalies can be detected by comparing the predicted behavior with measured data.
 The measured and predicted data are shown in black and blue on the graph, respectively.
 Anomalies are shown in red.
 The dashboard allows the caregiver to check if the resident exhibited an unusual behavior and decide if he should check him/her.

 A summary of our results was presented during a meetup webinar: